Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

         - include infecting network, tracing network, and daily base network image.
     - add double graph network that author use to disprove previous assumption about epidemic spread  from meirom2020stop
     * read graph embedding survey :)
+    * create new tabes
+        * how should I classify micro/mezzo/macro nodes and edges into tables?
+        * how should I classify graph embedding into tables?
+    * lets draw table properly

 * goal: finish modeling